On repeated (continuous) weak measurements of a single copy of an unknown quantum state: Weak Measurements Without Post-Selection

 Here erf is the Gaussian error function.
 At f=0.5, this ratio is 0.08, at f=1 it is 0.43 while it already reaches 0.94 at f=2!
 Thus when $p\,s_i\approx \Delta_p^2$, values of outcomes where the state remains unaffected to a high degree, the expectation value will be indistuinguishable from its true value!
 These considerations are further strengthened by looking at the \emph{post-measurement reduced density matrix} of the system:

 giving the impression that the weak measurements are \emph{non-invasive} to a very high degree.
 The non-invasiveness of weak measurements has been argued to be useful, for example, in the context of the \emph{Leggett-Garg Inequalities} \cite{leggettgarg1985,homeleggett2013}.
+One has to ensure the legitimacy of using \emph{ensembles} in this context and carefully analyse the effect of errors in the light of our remarks earlier.

 The maintenance of the state to such a high degree may give rise to the hope that it holds even for repeated measurements on single copies.
 One would then have arrived at a way of obtaining \emph{full information} about a single copy of a system in an \emph{unknown} state without appreciably disturbing it.
 That would be in conflict with the \emph{Copenhagen Interpretation}.
 We now show that a careful analysis of the errors in a weak measurement nullify this expectation of non-invasiveness.
 The errors in weak measurements, though highly negligible in a single act of measurement, get so amplified with repetition as to almost totally disturb the system.
 This can be heuristically grasped from eqn.(\ref{eq:weakpostreduced}) on recognizing, from eqn.(\ref{eq:sizeweakmeas}), that the number of repetitions must far exceed $\Delta_p^2$ for acceptable error levels; compounding the change in reduced density matrix per step is seen to totally alter the system state.
 But eqn.(\ref{eq:weakpostreduced}) is strictly valid only for ensemble measurements.
 We remedy that in the rest of the paper by working out the consequences of \emph{repeated weak measurements} on a single copy.